Singapore's January core inflation rises 5.5%

-SINGAPORE, Feb 23 (Reuters) - Singapore's key consumer price gauge rose 5.5% in January, slightly below forecast though faster than the preceding month, official data showed on Thursday.
+SINGAPORE, Feb 23 (Reuters) - Singapore's key consumer price gauge rose 5.5% in January, faster than the preceding monthbut slightly below forecast, official data showed on Thursday.

 The core inflation rate - which excludes private road transport and accommodation costs - topped the 5.1% rise in December.
 A Reuters poll of economists had forecast a 5.6% increase in January.

-The core inflation rate seen in January was the highest since October 2008.
+The core inflation rate is higher than the 5.3% seen in September last year.

-The increment was driven by higher prices of services, food, retail and other goods, along with an increase in sales tax, according to a statement from the Monetary Authority of Singapore.
+The increment was driven by higher prices of services, food, retail and other goods, along with an increase in sales tax that came into effect in January, according to the Monetary Authority of Singapore (MAS).

 It has also projected a core inflation rate of between 3.5% to 4.5% in 2023, with headline inflation coming in at between 5.5% and 6.5%.